+1. Be prepared.
 You cannot dispute a claim by using abstract arguments you come up with on the fly.
 The more specific you are, the better.
 State every piece of information you have, piece by piece, as thoroughly as possible.
-The insurance adjuster most likely already knows everything you’re talking about, but if you come in with every minuscule detail already covered, you are demonstrating your knowledge of the claims process.
+The insurance adjuster most likely already knows everything you’re talking about, but if you come in with all potential details covered, you are demonstrating knowledge of the claims process.

 - Medical bills